MartyMacGyver/remote-pdb-client/README.md

 You can use `h(elp)` within the debugger to see the usual remote commands. `q(uit)`/`e(xit)` will forward the given command and then exit the Client completely.

-A command history is available during a given session - it is NOT currently saved for re-use between client sessions.
+A persistent history is available and is saved for re-use between client sessions.

 The `cl(ear)` breakpoints command is disallowed if it has no arguments (clearing all breakpoints causes the remote process to pend on y/n input).